 SDSU graduate students must have health insurance or can opt out if they have insurance through another means.
-Detail are given at https://grad.sdsu.edu/current-students/insurance.
+Details are given at the Graduate Student Health Insurance Program.
 Those struggling to afford any of the available options may be eligible for financial support from SDSU ECRT.